Hotline Miami: Sales

-Hotline Miami sold over 130,000 units within the first seven weeks of its initial release.
+Hotline Miami sold over 130,000 units in seven weeks.
 By the time the PlayStation 3 version was announced in February 2013, it had sold 300,000 units.
-According to Anthony John Agnello of Digital Trends, the commercial success up to that point was the reason Sony wanted Hotline Miami on the platform, helping the company "maintain its reputation" as a "purveyor" of indie titles after the success of Journey.
+According to Anthony John Agnello of Digital Trends, the commercial success up to that point was the reason Sony wanted Hotline Miami on the platform, helping the company "maintain its reputation" as a "purveyor" of indie titles after the success of Journey (2012).
 When Hotline Miami was released on PlayStation Vita, it became the platform's best selling game of June 2013 within six days, despite releasing near the end of the month.
 By May 2015, Hotline Miami had sold over 1.5 million units on all platforms.

 Awards

 A month before release, Hotline Miami won the "Most Fantastic" award at the 2012 Fantastic Arcade festival in Austin.
 At the end of the year, Hotline Miami was nominated for several awards by IGN.
-These included "Best Overall Game", "Best PC Action Game", "Best PC Story", "Best PC Game", "Best Overall Action Game", and "Best Overall Music".
-It won the award for "Best PC Sound".
+These included "Best Overall Game", "Best PC Action Game", "Best PC Story", "Best PC Game", "Best Overall Action Game", "Best Overall Music", and "Best PC Sound", only winning the latter.
 PC Gamer gave Hotline Miami its "The Best Music of the Year 2012" award.
 At the 2012 Machinima's Inside Gaming Awards, Hotline Miami received the "Most Original Game" award.
 It was nominated for several awards at the Independent Games Festival in 2013, including the Seumas McNally Grand Prize, Excellence in Audio, and Excellence in Design.
 Several publications considered Hotline Miami to be one of the best games released in 2012, including Kill Screen, Paste, Ars Technica, Wired, The Guardian, and VentureBeat.